Eveliina Summanen

 Eveliina Anna Maria Summanen (/fi/; born 29 May 1998) is a Finnish professional footballer who plays as a midfielder for Women's Super League club Tottenham Hotspur and the Finland national team.

-Career
+Summanen started her career with her native HJK, before moving to Sweden with KIF Örebro and Kristianstads before joining English side Tottenham Hotspur in 2022, where she has made over 100 league appearances.
+She has been called up to two Euro squads, and currently holds the record for most assists as a Tottenham Hotspur women's player.

+Club career

+During her youth career, Summanen played for both the boys and girls teams at PEPO, before joining HJK in 2016.

 On 10 January 2022, Summanen joined FA WSL side Tottenham Hotspur for an undisclosed fee, signing a contract until 2023.
 On 17 November 2023, she signed a new contract extension that would last until 2026.
+In December 2024, she won the November Goal of the Month award for her 40 yard strike against Aston Villa.
+On 1 February 2026, she made her 100th league appearance for Tottenham.
+On 11 February 2026, it was announced that she had signed a new contract to extend her time with Tottenham, having become the Tottenham Hotspur record-holder for assists in the WSL.

 International career

 Summanen has been capped for the Finland national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+On 9 June 2022, Summanen was called up to the Finland squad for the UEFA Women's Euro 2022.

 On 19 June 2025, Summanen was called up to the Finland squad for the UEFA Women's Euro 2025.